 Sunbeds and Shade

-There are plenty of trees on the beach, especially on the left side.
-The center of Haad Rin Nok is wider and more open, with shade only available under a few large trees or palms, which are mostly on private resort properties.
-However, as I mentioned earlier, Haad Rin is on the eastern side of the island.
+There are many trees on the beach, especially in its left part.
+The centre of Haad Rin Nok is wider and more open, and shade here can only be obtained from solitary enormous trees or palms that grow on the private territories of resorts.
+But, as I’ve already mentioned, Haad Rin is a beach on the eastern side of the island.

-This means the sun shines intensely here until midday.
-After that, it begins to shift west, and the shade from the private trees starts creeping onto the public beach.
-By the afternoon, you’ll have more than enough shady spots to escape the sun.
-As for sunbeds, I didn’t notice any on Haad Rin.
+Therefore, until noon the sun beats down here, but then it begins to move westward and the shadow from private trees creeps onto the public beach, so closer to lunchtime you’ll have more than enough shady spots for shelter.
+I didn’t notice any sunbeds on Haad Rin.

 Beach Photos